TRACKING FOOD WASTE HELPS INCREASE PROFITS AND MARGINS

 - Operator inputs donate or waste amount from a scale or integrated touchscreen keypad.

-- Selectable unit of measure for donated amount
+- Selectable unit of measure for the donated amount

 - Reason for Waste